 What are the eligibility requirements?

 You should only apply for a myKredit loan if you are certain you can meet the repayment terms.
-You must also:
+You’ll also need to meet the following criteria:

 myKredit does not allow borrowers extend a loan, or to apply for a new one until the existing loan has been repaid in full.